- Arts & Recreation

 The NBA logo has the value of being highly recognizable as fans of the game everywhere associate it with a very particular (and superior) game of basketball.

-It stirs the nostalgia of glory years gone by, days present and years to come.
+Professional logo design companies tend to play with nostalgia a lot.
+NBA definitely brings back the glory of years gone by, days present and years to come.
+It's timeless!

 The logo, now in use for more than half of a century, has had enough time to create a connection between itself and the spectacular game, in the minds of consumers.